Skip to Main Content

 Prior review

 It is the policy of the Phoenix that stories, photographs and pages are not to be reviewed by any non-staff member prior to publication.
-The reporter can, and should, check quotations and facts in their story, especially if the quotation is controversial and/or the interview was not tape recorded.
+The reporter can, and should, check quotations and facts in their story, especially if the quotation is controversial and/or the interview was not recorded.

 Diversity